Daniel-KM/UpgradeToOmekaS/README.md

 used, the modules will be automatically installed.
 For other plugins, contact me.

+See the full list of [plugins for Omeka 2 and matching modules for Omeka S].

 A compatibility layer is available for themes with the module [Upgrade from Omeka Classic], that is installed automatically too.
 The themes are restructured and upgraded, but custom functions may fail.
 In that case, use [official themes] or contact me